Diesel-Net/kiwi-8/README.txt

 Chip8 v1.0
 Thomas Daley

-A Chip-8 Interpreter written in C++ using the Simple DirectMedia Layer library.
+A Chip-8 Emultaor written in C++ using the Simple DirectMedia Layer library.

 Most games seem to work properly.
 Probably still a few bugs here and there.
 No audio implemented.

-There are 16 keys mapped in this layout:
+Control keys:

 	1234
 	qwert
 	asdf
 	zxcv

+Note: You may build from scratch but be aware that the makefiles expect the SDL libraries to be in a folder named "frameworks" for it compile properly.

 Enjoy!